-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the 42-page document titled "AVI 2023 Company Annual Financial Statements", which includes the Directors' Report, the Audit Committee's Report and the Certificate of the Company Secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this report.
+The other information comprises the information included in the 41-page document titled "AVI 2024 Company Annual Financial Statements", which includes the directors' report, the Audit Committee report and the certificate of the company secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this report.
 The other information does not include the separate annual financial statements and our auditor's report thereon.